Greatest Hits (Journey album)

 Greatest Hits is a compilation album by the American rock band Journey, originally released in 1988 by Columbia Records.
-It is the band's best-selling career disc, spending 883 weeks on the Billboard 200 albums chart (more than any other compilation album, except for Bob Marley and the Wailers' Legend, in history).
-Additionally, as of November 2025, it has logged 1,514 weeks on Billboard's Catalog Albums chart.
+It is the band's best-selling career disc, spending 927 weeks on the Billboard 200 albums chart as of September 2026 (more than any other compilation album, except for Bob Marley and the Wailers' Legend, in history).
+Additionally, as of March 2026, it has logged 1,523 weeks on Billboards Catalog Albums chart.

-On 26 January 2024, the Recording Industry Association of America (RIAA) certified Greatest Hits 18× Platinum for sales of 18 million copies in the United States.
+On January 26, 2024, the Recording Industry Association of America (RIAA) certified Greatest Hits 18× Platinum for sales of 18 million copies in the United States.
 As of January 2024, it was reported to have been the third-highest certified "greatest hits" package in the United States according to the RIAA, behind similar compilations by only the Eagles and Billy Joel.

 Greatest Hits continues to be one of the most popular 'best of' packages, at times selling close to 500,000 copies globally per year.
 The album has been reissued several times and was digitally remastered for compact disc by Legacy Recordings, issued on August 1, 2006, with "When You Love a Woman" featured as a bonus track.
 In Japan, the album has been reissued as Open Arms: Greatest Hits with the song "Open Arms" appearing as the first song on the album.
 A second Journey compilation album, Greatest Hits 2, was released in 2011.